 In May 2020 and October 2021, we amended and restated our worldwide license agreement with Penn to develop our CAAR T technology to treat B cell-mediated autoimmune and alloimmune diseases.
 This license agreement provides us with access to multiple patent families covering CAAR T therapy as applied to the field of B cell-mediated autoimmune and alloimmune diseases and to the robust intellectual property portfolio created by Penn under these SRAs in this field.
-See "-Our Material Agreements-Amended and Restated License Agreement with Penn."
+See "Our Material Agreements - Amended and Restated License Agreement with Penn."

 Our ongoing collaboration with Penn is also based on a Master Translational Research Services Agreement, or the Services Agreement, that we entered into in October 2018, along with multiple additional agreements under the Services Agreement to engage and partner in individual Penn entities, including cell product manufacturing, correlative research, vector manufacturing, clinical trial operations and protocol development.
+In February 2023, we entered into a second Master Translational Services Agreement with Penn, or the CARTA Services Agreement, pursuant to which Penn agreed to perform certain research, development and manufacturing activities.
+The services encompassed by the CARTA Services Agreement are performed by different organizations at Penn pursuant to certain addenda to the CARTA Services Agreement.
 In addition to the Services Agreement, we have agreements in place with various functional areas and centers that provide additional resources to Penn as well as contractual commitments from Penn with the goal of providing the capacity to manufacture certain of our product candidates.
 Penn has also agreed to manufacture vector product for use in our clinical trials.
 Penn's obligations are subject to certain limitations and termination rights.
-See "-Our Material Agreements-Master Translational Research Services Agreement with Penn".
+See "Our Material Agreements - Master Translational Research Services Agreement with Penn".